OwitiDessy/ObjectOrientedProgram/README.md

 GitHub

-## Description of how the code was developed
+## Description of how the code works

 A class is defined as Card.
 Inside the class Card, code related to a playing card are entered, these include the attr accessor, def initialize and def output_card methods.